esavitz/KmerParser/README.md

 ## How to Run

-To use this program, one can simply run kmers.py to generate the requested data.db and print a sample output to match
+To use this program, download this repo and run kmers.py to generate the requested data.db and print a sample output to match

 If one would like to use the functionality of the k-mer parser class, one can construct another parser object with different inputs, and or specify a different length for the get unique k-mers function.
 Additionally, one can output new data to another database using the toDatabase method.